-Canon G16 versus Canon M
+Canon G16 vs Canon M

-The Canon PowerShot G16 and the Canon EOS M are two digital cameras that were officially introduced, respectively, in August 2013 and July 2012.
+The Canon PowerShot G16 and the Canon EOS M are two digital cameras that were revealed to the public, respectively, in August 2013 and July 2012.
 The G16 is a fixed lens compact, while the Canon M is a mirrorless interchangeable lens camera.
 The cameras are based on a 1/1.7-inch (G16) and an APS-C (Canon M) sensor.
-The G16 has a resolution of 12 megapixel, whereas the Canon M provides 17.9 MP.
+The G16 has a resolution of 12 megapixels, whereas the Canon M provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M is notably smaller (13 percent) than the Canon G16.
 In this context, it is worth noting that neither the G16 nor the Canon M are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G16 has a lens built in, whereas the Canon M is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

 |Canon M||109 mm||66 mm||32 mm||298 g||230||n||Jul 2012||599|